These impactful conversation starters will get your kids thinking and learning.

 - Expose your children to different experiences and people (I loved how the kids were exposed to so much on a daily basis when we lived in NYC, and we have to broaden their horizons now in different ways.)

-- Always emphasize that while people are different, that we all still have so many wonderful similarities
+- Always emphasize that while people are different, we all still have so many wonderful similarities

 - Make sure that you are intentionally seeking out teaching moments